deduce-dev/dac-man/docs/quickstart.md

 Dac-Man plug-ins allow to analyze changes between file contents in a more specialized way, depending on the file type.

-### Enabling built-in plug-ins
+### Enabling included plug-ins

-Dac-Man comes with built-in plug-ins for CSV, HDF5, and JSON files.
+Dac-Man comes with included plug-ins for CSV, HDF5, and JSON files.

 To enable a particular plug-in, its required additional dependencies must be installed.
-Follow [these steps](../install/dependencies/) to install dependencies for all of Dac-Man's built-in plug-ins.
+Follow [these steps](../install/dependencies/) to install dependencies for all of Dac-Man's included plug-ins.

 Once a plug-in has been enabled, it will automatically be used by Dac-Man when comparing files of the supported type.